 Upgrades include only 1 site so you’ll have to pay separately for each website you want to connect to a domain name.

 You can see the comparison on the Wix pricing page but the upgrades basically get you additional features like more storage, more bandwidth, e-commerce store, and VIP support.
-Overall, Wix is comparable to other website builders on pricing.
+Overall, Wix is pretty comparable to other website builders on pricing.
+Check out my video that details some of the different options on Wix Pricing.

 Weebly and Yola are very similar.
 They are both user-friendly website builders with decent designs and reasonable pricing.
 You can create a website fast with Yola or Weebly and it will look fine.
 The biggest difference with Wix is the design flexibility.
 With Weebly or Yola, you can choose a design theme, change the colors, and even switch between themes quickly, but beyond that, there’s not a lot you can customize.